seyedmaysamlavasani/GorillaPP/README.md

-Gorilla++ is a tool for generating streaming hardware.
+Gorilla++ is a tool for generating streaming hardware accelerators.